 Bill J. Rivard was appointed Interim Chief Financial Officer effective June 13, 2023.
-Prior to his appointment, he served as Corporate Controller of the Company from November 2021, in which role he worked closely with the Company's Chief Financial Officer in all accounting and finance matters.
+He had served as Corporate Controller of the Company since November 2021 where he worked closely with the Company's Chief Financial Officer in all accounting and finance matters.
 Mr. Rivard maintains an active CPA certification and has more than 30 years of experience serving various corporate accounting and finance management roles in companies including Minnesota Brewing Company, Innuity, Clean Energy (NASDAQ: CLNE), and most recently, Palace Entertainment where he served as Director of Financial Reporting from March 2011 to April 2019 and then was promoted to Executive Director of Finance in April 2019, serving in this capacity until March 2020.
 Mr. Rivard began his technical accounting and financial reporting experience at the accounting firm McGladrey & Pullen LLP (now, RSM US LLP) where he served as an auditor, as well as the Securities and Exchange Commission where he served as a staff accountant.
 Mr. Rivard earned his Bachelor's of Accountancy at the University of North Dakota in 1992.

-James P. Geiskopf, Lead Independent Director
+James P. Geiskopf, Lead Director

-James P. Geiskopf has served as one of our directors since the formation of bBooth in May of 2014, in which role he has continued to serve through the October 2014 acquisition of bBooth by GSD to the present.
+James P. Geiskopf has served as one of our directors since the formation of bBooth USA, in which role he has continued to serve through our October 2014 acquisition of bBooth USA by GSD to the present.
 He also serves as our Lead Independent Director, as the Chairperson of the Compensation Committee, and as a member of the Audit Committee, Governance and Nominating Committee and Risk Committee.
 Mr. Geiskopf has 32 years of experience leading companies in the services industry.
 From 1975 to 1986, Mr. Geiskopf served as the Chief Financial Officer of Budget Rent a Car of Fairfield California and from 1986 to 2007, he served as its President and Chief Executive Officer.
 In 2007, he sold the franchise.
-Mr. Geiskopf served on the board of directors of Suisun Valley Bank from 1986 to 1993 and from 1991 to 1993 he also served on the board of directors of Nata Valley Bank from 1986 to 1993 and from 1991 to 1993 he also served on the board of directors of Nata Valley Bancorp, which was sold to a larger institution in 1993.
-Since 2014, Mr. Geiskopf has zerved on the board of directors of MetaWorks Platforms, Inc. (formerly Currency Works, Inc.) (OTCQB: MWRK), a public company that trades on the OTCQB.
+Mr. Geiskopf served on the Board of Directors of Suisun Valley Bank from 1986 to 1993 and also served on the Board of Directors of Napa Valley Bancorp from 1991 to 1993, which was sold to a larger institution in 1993.
+Since 2014, Mr. Geiskopf has served on the board of directors of MetaWorks Platforms, Inc. (formerly Currency Works, Inc.) (OTCQB: MWRK), a public company that trades on the OTCQB.
 From June 2013 to March 2017, Mr. Geiskopf served as a director of Electronic Cigarettes International Group, Ltd. ("ECIG"), a Nevada corporation, an OTC listed company.
 ECIG filed a voluntary petition for relief under the provisions of Chapter 7 of Title 11 of the United States Code on March 16, 2017.